 Current Personal Loan Interest Rates in India

-Following is the list of current personal loan interest rates (as of February, 2020) offered by the major banks and Non-Banking Financial Companies (NBFCs) in India:
+Interest rate is one of the key factors that determine the cost of borrowing.
+A lower interest rate is preferable as it decreases the interest payout for the borrower over the entire loan tenure.
+Following is the list of current personal loan interest rates offered by major banks and Non-Banking Financial Companies (NBFCs) in India:

 |Allahabad Bank||10.65% onwards||50,000-20 lakhs|